redox-os/book/src/ch08-06-build-system-reference.md

   - `.config` - Where you change your build system settings.
 It is loaded by the Makefile.
 It is ignored by `git`.
   - `mk/config.mk` - The build system's own settings are here.
 You can override these settings in your `.config`, don't change them here.
   - `mk/*.mk` - The rest of the makefiles.
 You should not need to change them.
   - `podman/redox-base-containerfile` - The file used to create the image used by Podman Build.
 The installation of Ubuntu packages needed for the build is done here.
-See [Adding Libraries to the Build](./ch08-02-advanced-podman-build.md#adding-libraries-to-the-build) if you need to add additional Ubuntu packages.
+See [Adding Ubuntu Packages to the Build](./ch08-02-advanced-podman-build.md#adding-ubuntu-packages-to-the-build) if you need to add additional Ubuntu packages.
   - `config/$(ARCH)/$(CONFIG_NAME).toml` - The packages to be included in the Redox image that will be built, e.g. `config/x86_64/desktop.toml`.
   - `cookbook/recipes/PACKAGE/recipe.toml` - For each Redox package (represented here as `PACKAGE`), there is a directory that contains its recipe, usually `recipe.toml`, but in some older recipes, `recipe.sh` is used.
 The recipe contains instructions for obtaining sources via download or git, then creating executables or other files to include in the Redox filesystem.
 Note that a recipe can contain dependencies that cause other packages to be built, even if the dependencies are not otherwise part of your Redox build.
   - `cookbook/*` - Part of the cookbook system, these scripts and utilities help build the recipes.